Headspace brings wellbeing to more workplaces with Salesforce.

 While very much still a small business, Headspace now counts more than 65 million users in over 190 countries.
 The Headspace app sports a near-perfect 4.9 out of 5 star rating from more than a half million reviews on the Apple App Store.
 The company’s mission to improve the health and happiness of the world is well underway.

 Starting a dedicated business-to-business (B2B) program, known as Headspace for Work, was a strategic move designed to further the company mission.
-Headspace knew it would take a lot of planning, work, and time to make inroads with some of the world’s largest organizations.
+Headspace knew it would take a lot of planning, work, and time to make inroads with some of the world’s largest organisations.
 The company brought in a Global Sales Development Manager, Alexandria Smith, to grow the B2B business.
 Smith knew from the outset her team would be navigating the same types of growing pains Headspace’s founders faced when they got started in 2010.
 She also knew Headspace had been using Salesforce.
 The historical sales data in Sales Cloud would help her with strategic planning.

 COVID-19 spread across the globe in early 2020, disrupting countless lives and businesses in its wake.
 Anxiety levels rose everywhere.
 People started looking for ways to adapt to uncertainty and manage their own responses to the crisis.
 They needed things they could do while working from home.
-Organizational leaders looking to support employees turned to Headspace in droves.
+Organisational leaders looking to support employees turned to Headspace in droves.

 “Our inbound funnel expanded,” Smith said.
 “Awareness of the importance of protecting and supporting employees’ mental health increased across the U.S. and abroad, and so did the demand for enterprise solutions such as Headspace.”
 Salesforce was there to help Smith and her team welcome everyone in.